 Learn how to grow dragon fruit, one of the most peculiar looking fruits in the world!
 Can be grown in USDA zones 9 through 11, and with a soil pH of 6 to 7.

-Dragon fruit, also known as pitaya is an exotic, tropical fruit you’ve most likely seen before in stores.
-The taste is similar to that of a kiwi, but a loss less subtle.
+Dragon fruit, also known as pitaya, is an exotic, tropical fruit you’ve most likely seen before in stores.
+The taste is similar to that of a kiwi, but a lot less subtle.
 The dragon fruit actually belongs to the cactus family and they have some of the biggest, most impressive flowers in the world.
 Dragon fruit is native to Central America and most often grown in tropical and sub tropical climates.

 Because it’s a sub tropical plant, dragon fruit loves warm weather and partial sun.
 If you live in a colder climate, you can still grow dragon fruit, but make sure you do so in pots, and never put it outside, especially if below 28F.